-To date, twenty-four Cornell students have volunteered for Operation Walk missions to countries such as El Salvador, Viet Nam, and China at the invitation of Operation Walk founder Dr. Lawrence D. Dorr '63.
-The students chosen for this prestigious honor observe medical professionals performing joint replacement surgeries, and they assist with physical therapy and many other aspects of the trip.
-The experience exemplifies how Cornell students are applying theory to practice through Dimensions: The Center for the Science and Culture of Healthcare.
+Cornell students have regularly assisted on Operation Walk missions in countries such as El Salvador, Vietnam, and China since 2005 at the invitation of Operation Walk founder Dr. Lawrence D. Dorr '63.
+The students chosen for this prestigious honor observe medical professionals performing joint replacement surgeries and assist with physical therapy and many other aspects of the trip.
+This opportunity is open to all current Cornell College students.

 More about Operation Walk